 b.
 Verify a cancellation email is sent to you.

 Example Subscription Item Testing

-In both examples, either a side-load test was set up with a tester, or a production closed beta test was set up with a registered licensed beta tester.
+In both examples, either a side-load test was set up with a tester, or a production closed beta test was set up with a registered licensed tester.
 Free trial and subscription periods were at IAP test periods, and free trial and lower pricing are not in effect after item repurchase.

 Non-Tiered Subscription Item with Purchase, Free Trial, Manual Cancellation, and Repurchase

 - The test subscription in-app item has a 7-day free trial period, and a regular $4.99 monthly subscription price.
 Times (hh:mm local time) are for the listed actions and events.

 Tiered Subscription with Purchase, Free Trial, Manual Cancellation, Repurchase, and Automatic Cancellation